citp/privacy-policy-historical/p/po/pos/postcodelottery.co.uk.md

 ** The People's Postcode Lottery will only employ cookies (that is, small data files that are downloaded to your computer) to store the necessary transaction information during your visit to our website[s].
 For security reasons, there is never any personal data stored in our cookies.
 Most Internet browsers will allow you to change settings so that they do not accept cookies, although this may impair the operation of our website[s].

  **Legal Rights:
+**

-** You have legal rights of access to personal information that we hold about you and may review or update any personal information that is provided to us or collected through this website on written request to us.
+You have legal rights of access to personal information that we hold about you and may review or update any personal information that is provided to us or collected through this website on written request to us.
 You can also inform us that you do not want us to send you written communications as discussed in "What type of information we collect and how it is used", above.
-If you want to exercise these rights or have any queries regarding this policy please e-mail [info@postcodelottery.com](mailto:info@postcodelottery.com "mailto:info@postcodelottery.com")
+If you want to exercise these rights or have any queries regarding this policy please e-mail [info@postcodelottery.co.uk](mailto:info@postcodelottery.co.uk "mailto:info@postcodelottery.co.uk")

  **Security Statement:
 ** As information security is critical to our activities People's Postcode Lottery attaches a lot of importance to the security of personal information.
 We handle personal information with commitment to ensure a secure environment that can be trusted to fulfil all confidentiality requirements.
 Documented steps are taken to safeguard information according to established security standards and procedures and we continually assess and use cutting-edge technology for protecting information.